-The access road into Margaret Lake was in good shape and parking was made available close to the sandy beach put in -- my father and Gail in their Swift Mattawa, and my youngest daughter, Erin, and I in my Scott Wilderness.
-The shallow, weedy front bay of Margaret goes through a very narrow channel and opens up to the main part of the lake, which is saturated with cottages on all sides.
+Day 1 The access road into Margaret Lake was in good shape and parking was made available close to the sandy beach put in -- my father and Gail in their Swift Mattawa, and my youngest daughter, Erin, and I in my Scott Wilderness.
+The shallow, weedy front bay of Margaret went through a very narrow channel and opened up to the main part of the lake, which was saturated with cottages on all sides.
 Hugging the southeastern shore, we were at the portage into Dan Lake within minutes.

 The portage into Dan was an easy carry.
-It crosses a cottage road at the put in, where one could drive and start the trip there, skipping the paddle on Margaret and the portage, but parking looked limited; partially blocking access to someone's cottage might result in facing the wrath of the locals.
+It crossed a cottage road at the put-in, where one could drive and start the trip there, skipping the paddle on Margaret and the portage, but parking looked limited; partially blocking access to someone's cottage might result in facing the wrath of the locals.

-The paddle into Dan starts by crossing a swampy little bay where someone had built birdhouses on long stilts.
+The paddle into Dan started by crossing a swampy little bay where someone had built birdhouses on long stilts.
 Here we were fortunate to see Purple Martins darting in and out of the houses.
 Out into Dan, we passed a campsite on the western shore.
-Dan is a small lake that didn't take long to get through and seeing the high water levels on the creek into McEwen, we got through,skipping the portage.
+Dan was a small lake that didn't take long to get through and seeing the high water levels on the creek into McEwen, we got through, skipping the portage.